 The fund normally seeks to invest 80% of its assets in the Growth-Income Fund, which seeks to achieve long-term growth of capital and income.
 The Growth-Income Fund invests primarily in common stocks or other securities that the investment adviser believes demonstrate the potential for appreciation and/or dividends.
 The Growth-Income Fund may invest up to 15% of its assets outside the United States.
 The fund invests the remainder of its assets in The Bond Fund of America and in cash, financial futures and options as part of the managed risk strategy.
 The Bond Fund of America's investment objective is to provide as high a level of current income as is consistent with the preservation of capital.
 The Bond Fund of America seeks to maximize your level of current income to preserve your capital by investing primarily in bonds.
 Normally, The Bond Fund of America invests at least 80% of its assets in bonds and other debt securities.
-The Bond Fund of America invests at least 60% of its assets in debt securities (excluding derivatives) rated A3 or better or A- or better by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser, or in debt securities, money market instruments, cash or cash equivalents.
+The Bond Fund of America invests at least 60% of its assets in debt securities (excluding derivatives) rated A3 or better or A- or better by Nationally Recognized Statistical Rating Organizations designated by the fund's investment adviser, or in debt securities that are unrated but determined to be of equivalent quality by the fund's investment adviser, and in U.S. government securities, money market instruments, cash or cash equivalents.

 The fund's investment in The Bond Fund of America seeks to provide a level of diversification across asset classes.
 Because different asset classes often react differently to changes in market conditions, such diversification seeks to manage the fund's risk to market changes, including stock market declines.
-Additionally, the fund employs a risk-management overlay referred to in this prospectus as the managed risk strategy consists of using hedge instruments - primarily exchange-traded futures contracts and/or exchange-traded put options - to attempt to stabilize the volatility of the fund around a target volatility level and to seek to reduce the downside exposure of the fund.
+Additionally, the fund employs a risk-management overlay referred to in this prospectus as the managed risk strategy.
+The managed risk strategy consists of using hedge instruments - primarily exchange-traded futures contracts and/or exchange-traded put options - to attempt to stabilize the volatility of the fund around a target volatility level and to seek to reduce the downside exposure of the fund.
 The fund employs a subadviser to select individual put options and futures contracts on equity indexes of U.S. markets and markets outside the United States that the subadviser believes are correlated to the underlying fund's equity exposure.
 These instruments are selected based on the subadviser's analysis of the relation of various equity indexes to the underlying fund's portfolio.
 In addition, the subadviser will monitor liquidity levels of relevant options and futures contracts and transparency provided by exchanges as the counterparties in hedging transactions.
-The target volatility level will be set from time to time by the investment adviser and the subadviser may also seek to hedge the fund's currency risk related to its exposure to equity index options and futures denominated in currencies other than the U.S. dollar.
+The target volatility level will be set from time to time by the investment adviser and the subadviser and may be adjusted if deemed advisable in the judgment of the investment adviser and the subadviser.
+The subadviser may also seek to hedge the fund's currency risk related to its exposure to equity index options and futures denominated in currencies other than the U.S. dollar.